 - Improve engagement in school and conduct in school

 - Increase academic achievement

 - Support working families

-Find data and more supporting information in the Afterschool Fostering Student Success in Colorado fact sheet (from the Afterschool Alliance).View PDF
+Find data and more supporting information in the This is Afterschool in Colorado fact sheet (from the Afterschool Alliance).View PDF

 Use the information on this page to support your understanding of partnerships and policy development.

 Colorado State Youth Development Plan

 Colorado Department of Education Every Student Succeeds Act (ESSA)

 Colorado Office of Early Childhood Child Care Development Fund (CCDF)